filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 <AutoScreenshot name="tables/columns/individually-searchable" alt="Table with individually searchable column" version="3.x" />

-If you use the `isIndividual` parameter, you may still search that column using the main "global" search input for the entire table.
+If you use the `isIndividual` parameter, you may still search that column using the main "global" search input field for the entire table.

 To disable that functionality while still preserving the individual search functionality, you need the `isGlobal` parameter: